Learn how to configure Dynamic Root Disk (DRD) in HPUX. Understand how to clone root disk, view files in it, activate, and deactivate DRD disk.

 -x.
 We used here to overwrite disk if any data resides in it.
 This command execution takes 30 mins to hours time depending on your root VG size.

 In the end, you can see system image has been cloned on disk

 /dev/disk/disk6.
-You can check the status of DRD using below command which lists all details about the cloned disk.
+You can check the status of DRD using the below command which lists all details about the cloned disk.